Importation of goods for people with disabilities

 If you are an institution or organisation, you will need:

-- a letter from the Department of Business, Enterprise and Innovation approving you to receive the goods duty free
+- a letter from the Department of Enterprise, Trade and Employment approving you to receive the goods duty free

 - if you are claiming relief from VAT, you will need a letter from the supplier confirming the goods are being donated free of charge.